kerinin/arduino-thermostat/README.markdown

 by Bret Beauregard.
 For more information on how they work take a look at [this post about the PID library](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/) and [this post about the Autotune library](http://brettbeauregard.com/blog/2012/01/arduino-pid-autotune-library/)

+## Contributing

+Please do!
+Fork the repo, make some changes and send me a pull request!

 ## Future Directions